Brianwu48/Esports-Social-Website/README.md

 Senior Project

 The goal is to create a website designed to help centralize the Esports' Club workload and automate tasks related to the Esports Club.
-Doing so will efficiently and reliably process daily tasks and give up to date information to the council of the club that help with effective decision making.
+The successful deployment of said website will efficiently and reliably process daily tasks.
+Additionally, it will give up to date information to the council of the club that help with effective decision making.

 Languages and Tools